Centrum-IntelliPhysics/Time-Marching-Neural-Operator-FE-Coupling/README.md

 ![schematic_DD](https://github.com/Centrum-IntelliPhysics/Time-Marching-Neural-Operator-FE-Coupling/blob/main/Readme_figures/Schematic_domain_decomposition.png)
 # Applications
 ## Elasto-dynamic
 The yellow square denotes the NO domain.
 The GIF below illustrates plane wave propagation within the FE (denoted as ground truth) and FE-NO coupling frameworks, alongside the error evolution.
-The error does not grow exponentially but evolves erratically, indicating the limiting influence of autoregressive error accumulation.
+The error does not grow monotonically but fluctuates within bounds (2.5%), indicating the limiting influence of autoregressive error accumulation.
 ![elasto_dynamic_results](https://github.com/Centrum-IntelliPhysics/Time-Marching-Neural-Operator-FE-Coupling/blob/main/Elasto-dynamic/Elasto_dynamic_GIF.gif)

 ## Linear elasticity and hyper elasticity
 The results for linear elasticity under static loading and hyper-elasticity under quasi-static loading are shown in folder [linear elasticity static loading
 ](https://github.com/Centrum-IntelliPhysics/Time-Marching-Neural-Operator-FE-Coupling/tree/main/Linear%20Elasticity%20Static%20loading) and [hyper-elasticity quasi-static loading](https://github.com/Centrum-IntelliPhysics/Time-Marching-Neural-Operator-FE-Coupling/tree/main/Hyper-elasticity%20quasi-static%20loading), respectively.

-# Method
+# Methods
 To achieve FE-NO coupling in dynamic problems, it requires both the spatial and temporal dimension coupling.
 The spatial coupling is achieved by a Schwarz alternating method at overlapping boundary, while the temporal coupling is achieved by Newmark-beta method integrated DeepONet (i.e., time-marching DeepONet).
 While in static or quasi-static problems, only the spatial coupling is needed.

 ## Schwarz alternating method at overlapping boundary
 ![Schwarz_alternating_method](https://github.com/Centrum-IntelliPhysics/Time-Marching-Neural-Operator-FE-Coupling/blob/main/Readme_figures/Schwarz_alternating_method.png)
 ## Time-marching DeepONet structures
 The time-marching DeepONet structure is inspired by the Newmark-beta method, which consists of two branch networks and one trunk network: **branch1** encodes the displacement boundary condition at current time step, **branch2** encodes the displacement and velocity across the domain at previous time step, and the **trunk** network only encodes the spatial coordinates.
-Such DeepONets can be trained directly using residual and boundary loss functions, without requiring additional data, resulting in Physics-Informed DeepONets.
+Such DeepONets can be trained directly using residual and boundary loss functions, resulting in Physics-Informed DeepONets.
 ![NO_structures](https://github.com/Centrum-IntelliPhysics/Time-Marching-Neural-Operator-FE-Coupling/blob/main/Readme_figures/NO_structure.png)
 ## Time-marching workflow
 The implementation of the time-marching DeepONet coupled with numerical solver is illustrated below: